rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Creating_a_Release_Dashboard.md

 In this task, you will query release information via REST API by using Postman.

-1. On the lab computer, start a web browser and navigate to [the Postman download page](https://www.postman.com/downloads/), click **Download the App** button, in the dropdown menu, click **Windows 64-bit**, click the downloaded file and run the installation.
+1. On the lab computer, start a web browser and navigate to https://www.postman.com/downloads/, click **Download the App** button, in the dropdown menu, click **Windows 64-bit**, click the downloaded file and run the installation.
 Once the installation completes, the Postman desktop app will start automatically.
 1. In the **Create Postman Account** pane, provide your email address, a username and password and click **Create free account**.

     > **Note**: You will receive an email from Postman to activate your Postman account to complete the process of account provisioning.